Sleeping in Airports

 • The Main Street District is the heart of downtown Dallas.
 Stroll through the gardens and art exhibits at Thanks-Giving Square, or look for live music performers.
 This is an excellent neighbourhood to explore if you’re not in the mood to head to museums or historic attractions.

 These are just a few things to do on a layover at Dallas-Fort Worth Airport.
-Visit our Dallas-Fort Worth Airport Guide for more information about services and facilities, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Dallas-Fort Worth Airport Guide for more details on airport services and facilities, including nearby airport hotels, luggage storage, showers, transportation into the city, and more.